Craft Production → Mass Production → Lean Production,

 Ready to Move From Fragmentation to Flow?
 Start With Training

-If your service operation is stuck in a mass production model—high throughput, low quality, rising rework—Lean can help you balance quality, speed, and cost.
+If your service operation is stuck in a mass production model with high output, low quality, and lots of rework, Lean can help you find the right balance between quality, speed, and cost.
 But here’s the truth: tools alone won’t fix broken processes.
-You need people who understand Lean principles and can apply them daily.
+You need people who understand Lean principles and use them every day.

 That’s why training is the foundation of transformation.
 When your teams learn Lean Six Sigma methods, they gain the ability to: